AaronoKwok/AaronoKwok/README.md

 ### Hello there! 👋

-- 💻 I’m currently locally modifying the capstone project from Scrimba's frontend developer course!
-Here's a [link](https://scrimba.com/learn/frontend) to Scrimba's site.
+- 💻 I’m currently working on my first portfolio project called Foam Patrol.
+It's a site inspired by Surfline.com and Barefoot Surf Travel.
 - 🌱 I’m currently learning about React, JavaScript, and algorithms/data structures!